An apprentice in the GIZ training container in Tunis, where craftsmen are trained

 Special Initiative “Decent Work for a Just Transition”

-The aim of this special Initiative by the BMZ is to promote private investment in Africa and thus create job and training opportunities.
-To this end, the BMZ is working closely with German businesses and is promoting practice-oriented partnerships between universities and businesses.
-The focus of the Initiative in Tunisia is on the automotive and aviation industry and the digital economy.
+The aim of this BMZ special initiative is to promote private investment in Africa and thus create jobs and training places.
+To this end, the BMZ is working closely with German businesses and is promoting university-business partnerships.

 Center for Digital Transformation

-The DigiCenter, as it is called, was founded in 2019 to pool existing German-Tunisian cooperation activities in the field of digital technology.
 As part of the special initiative “Decent Work for a Just Transition”, the Center supports companies in the development of customised digital solutions and promotes the creation of jobs in the IT sector.
 It also provides advisory services for the Tunisian government with regard to digital transformation.

-Results – selected examples
+Impacts – selected examples

 In the period from 2011 to 2019, Germany's support helped to provide training and advanced training for some 57,000 young people.
 Around 75,500 jobs were newly created or preserved.
 Some 600 small and medium-sized businesses were given support and more than 500 new businesses received start-up assistance.
 Around 33,000 borrowers benefited: with the financial support they received, they were able to newly create or preserve some 49,000 jobs.